Daniel Tenenbaum: Career

 Born in Rio de Janeiro, Tenenbaum joined Flamengo's youth setup in 2011, aged 15, after already playing futsal and rowing for the club.
 He was promoted to the main squad in 2014 by manager Vanderlei Luxemburgo.

 On 7 December 2014, Tenenbaum made his first team – and Série A – debut on 7 December 2014, coming on as a second-half substitute for field player Arthur in a 1–1 away draw against Grêmio as goalkeeper César was sent off.

-On 31 August 2016, Tenenbaum has been loaned to Israeli club Maccabi Tel Aviv.
+On 31 August 2016, Tenenbaum was loaned to Israeli club Maccabi Tel Aviv.

 After setting an Israeli Premier League clean sheet record of 14 consecutive clean-sheets, Tenenbaum conceded a goal in the ninth minute of the 1–1 draw with Nes Ziona, the first goal he conceded in the 2019 Israeli Premier League season.
 This goal ended a 1,273 minutes run without conceding a goal, being this, the seventh best clean-sheet run in top-flight football worldwide.